Let me tell you a story!

 1 A philosophy and way of living which seeks to exclude all forms of exploitation of, and cruelty to animals.
 For food, clothing or any other purpose.
 In dietary terms, it denotes the practice of dispensing with all products derived wholly or partly from animals.

 The vegan variables get an extra crown of values.
 As fanatical as it’s sometimes seen, this is a value-driven lifestyle, that extends beyond food to every dollar a vegan spends.
-Sniffing out out the smallest hint of animal cruelty in anything they purchase.
+Sniffing out out the smallest hint of animal cruelty in anything they purchase, including the TYPE of food they consume.

-However, just like all of these other diets – a vegan diet is focused on only one variable leaving out food timing and food energy.
+Just like these other diets – a vegan diet is focused on only one variable (food type) leaving out food timing and food energy.

 Here is the key:

-For a diet to successfully manage your weight along side your health – it must have some attention on at least two variables.
+For a diet to successfully manage your weight along while it improves your health – it must have some attention on at least two variables.

-An intermittent faster who pays attention to eating high quality food can see improvements in both their health and their weight.
+An intermittent faster who pays attention to eating high quality, nutrient dense food can see improvements in both their health and their weight.

 A paleo eater who restricts their eating window properly will see improvements in their health.
 Attention to energy consumed will help them more predictably manage their weight.